ProgrammerAL/Presentations-2023/boston-code-camp-35/beginners-guide-to-pulumi/presentation.md

 - Encrypted in config
 - Per Stack
 - Loaded as an Output value
-- Plan-Text viewable via Pulumi CLI when signed in
+- Plan-Text viewable via Pulumi CLI
+  - When signed in

 ---